osintbuddy/osintbuddy/CODE_OF_CONDUCT.md

 We believe that from ethics, enlightened self-interest, and the commonwealth, our governance will emerge.
 Our identities may be distributed across many of your jurisdictions.
 The only law that all our constituent cultures would generally recognize is the [Golden Rule](https://en.wikipedia.org/wiki/Golden_Rule).

-## Our Standards - The ethical principles of hacking - motivation and limits
+## OSIB Standards - The ethical principles of hacking - motivation and limits

 * Accept constructive criticism and be respectful of differing viewpoints and experiences while showing empathy towards other.
 * Access to computers - and anything which might teach you something about the way the world really works - should be unlimited and total.
 Always yield to the Hands-On Imperative!